 Nothing is more important than the health and safety of students and staff.
-As we return to school, new enhanced health and safety measures have been added to all aspects of school routines to help reduce and stop the spread of COVID-19.
-These measures are based on guidance from public health agencies and direction from the Ministry of Education, and will be included in start-of-the-year training for school staff.
+This school year, new enhanced health and safety measures have been added to all aspects of school routines to help reduce and stop the spread of COVID-19.
+These measures are based on guidance from public health agencies and direction from the Ministry of Education.

 In this section, you will find information about: